Otis Clay: Career

 In 1965, Clay signed with One-derful!
 Records in Chicago, to make secular recordings.
-After releasing a series of gospel-tinged soul records, his first hit came in 1967 with "That's How It Is (When You're In Love)", which reached # 34 on the US Billboard R&B chart, followed by "A Lasting Love" (# 48 R&B).
+After releasing a series of gospel-tinged soul records, his first hit came in 1967 with "That's How It Is (When You're In Love)", which reached No. 34 on the US Billboard R&B chart, followed by "A Lasting Love" (No. 48 R&B).
 In 1968 the record company folded and his contract was bought by Atlantic Records, who launched their subsidiary Cotillion label with Clay's version of the Sir Douglas Quintet hit, "She's About A Mover", produced at the FAME Studios in Muscle Shoals.
-The record became Clay's biggest pop hit, reaching #97 on the Billboard Hot 100 (# 47 R&B).
+The record became Clay's biggest pop hit, reaching No. 97 on the Billboard Hot 100 (No. 47 R&B).
 However, follow-ups on Cotillion, including "Hard Working Woman" produced by Syl Johnson, and "Is It Over?" produced by Willie Mitchell in Memphis, were less successful.

 Clay moved to Mitchell's Hi Records in 1971, and made many of his best known soul blues records for the label.
-His biggest hit came in late 1972 with "Trying To Live My Life Without You," a #102 hit on the Billboard Hot 100, #70 on Cash Box, and #24 R&B, which he followed up with "If I Could Reach Out".
-"Tryin' to Live My Life Without You" was later covered by Bob Seger, whose version hit #5 on the pop chart in 1981.
-After several more Hi singles and the album I Can't Take It, Clay moved to Kayvette Records, where he had his last national hit single in 1977, "All Because Of Your Love" (#44 R&B).
+His biggest hit came in late 1972 with "Trying To Live My Life Without You," a No. 102 hit on the Billboard Hot 100, No. 70 on Cash Box, and No. 24 R&B, which he followed up with "If I Could Reach Out".
+"Tryin' to Live My Life Without You" was later covered by Bob Seger, whose version hit No. 5 on the pop chart in 1981.
+After several more Hi singles and the album I Can't Take It, Clay moved to Kayvette Records, where he had his last national hit single in 1977, "All Because Of Your Love" (No. 44 R&B).
 He later recorded for the Elka and Rounder labels, as well as his own Echo Records for whom he recorded the original version of "The Only Way Is Up" in 1980.